goatshriek/stumpless/docs/roadmap.md

    flags, allowing builds that do not need lower-level logs to stay fast and efficient without requiring code changes or modification tools in the build pipeline.
+ * [ADD] **Roll-up header for C++ bindings**
+   Instead of including each class header in the calling code, it would be more convenient to simply include a single header.
+ * [ADD] **Improvements to Entry, Element, and Param functions** The functions dealing with these structures are currently limited, and in some cases require several calls and local variables to accomplish tasks that will be very common.
+Adding more convenience functions will make working with these simpler, not only in the base library but in the other language bindings as well.
  * [FIX] **Socket targets may fail to bind to a local socket** Socket targets can be opened with a local socket name provided, but this may also be set to `NULL`, in which case a local socket is generated (see the